 But, we do understand the complaint that Turmoil makes TerraForming Mars more complex and longer.
 You can mitigate the longer playtime by also adding Prelude, but not completely.

-We still really like Turmoil though.
+While the public consensus is that this is not one of the best Terraforming Mars expansions, we still really like Turmoil.
 If you can free up some extra time in your schedule to include the political aspect of this expansion, we think it’s really worth it.

 Venus Next is the only TerraForming Mars expansion we don’t like.
 It adds Venus as a separate planet to TerraForm, but there’s no connection between Mars and Venus and Venus doesn’t need to be TerraFormed for the game to end.
 Venus just feels very tacked on in our opinion.